Axway/agents-mulesoft/README.md

 ## Overview

 This repository contains the Axway Amplify dataplane agents for the Mulesoft Anypoint platform.
-Thes agents connect your Mulesoft Anypoint dataplant to the Amplify Central management plane.
+These agents connect your Mulesoft Anypoint dataplane to the Amplify Central management plane.

 ### Discovery

-The Discovery agent is used to identify APIs in the Mulesoft API Manager and publish them to the Amplify Central.
+The Discovery agent is used to discover APIs in the Mulesoft API Manager and publish them to the Amplify Central.

 ### Traceability

-The traceability agent retrieve traffic and usage data from the Mulesoft API Manager analytics service and publishes it to the Amplify Central.
+The traceability agent retrieves traffic and usage data from the Mulesoft API Manager analytics service and publishes it to the Amplify Central.

 ## Getting Started